confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 If you want to run a connector not yet available as fully-managed in Confluent Cloud, you may run it yourself in a self-managed Kafka Connect cluster and connect it to Confluent Cloud.
 Please note that Confluent will still support any self managed components.

-Now that you have completed setting up our Confluent Cloud account, cluster, topic, and Schema Registry, this next step will guide you how to configure a local Connect cluster backed by your Kafka cluster in Confluent Cloud that we created in Step 2.
+Now that you have completed setting up your Confluent Cloud account, cluster, topic, and Schema Registry, this next step will guide you how to configure a local Connect cluster backed by your Kafka cluster in Confluent Cloud that you created in Step 2.

 1. Click on **Connectors**, and then click on **Self Managed**.
 If you already have existing connectors running, click on **+ Add Connector** first.